geneontology/protege-tutorial/docs/TableToOntology.md

-Making Ontologies from Spreadsheets and templates
+Making Ontologies from Spreadsheets and templates (Optional)
 =================================================

-Go to the “template-examples” folder
+Go to the [template-examples](../template-examples) folder

 Open “test1.csv” in Excel.
 This has a sample set of plant traits